1949 Major League Baseball season

-The 16th Major League Baseball All-Star Game was held on July 12 at Ebbets Field in New York, New York, home of the Brooklyn Dodgers.
+The 16th All-Star Game was held on July 12 at Ebbets Field in New York, New York, home of the Brooklyn Dodgers.
 The American League won, 11–7, for their fourth straight win.

 With the Negro National League folding and the Negro American League losing their major-league status prior to the 1949 season, as per MLB's 2020 designation of Negro Leagues, the National and American Leagues remain as the sole major-leagues of baseball, a fact which continues to the present day.

 On July 8, the New York Giants become the fourth team in professional baseball to break the color line when they fielded Hank Thompson (who previously integrated the St. Louis Browns, becoming the only player to integrate two teams) and Monte Irvin.